Ford Motor third-quarter profit misses estimate, shares drop

 Ford shares fell 79 cents to $14.89 on the New York Stock Exchange.

-Ford and its Detroit-based rival, General Motors Co, both earn the bulk of their profits selling trucks and sport utility vehicles in the United States.
+Ford and its Detroit-based rival, General Motors Co (GM.N), both earn the bulk of their profits selling trucks and sport utility vehicles in the United States.
 The average transaction price for an F-series truck rose about $2,000 to $42,000 in the latest quarter, Ford Chief Financial Officer Bob Shanks said.

 Of Ford's $35.8 billion in automotive revenue, 66 percent was derived from North America in the quarter.